-GR: 11,12 One year (grade weighted), Credit: 1 PREREQUISITE: Successful completion of Decision Making with Data, Pre-Calculus, or Calculus.
+GR: 11,12 One year (grade weighted), Credit: 1 PREREQUISITE: Successful completion of Pre-Calculus or Calculus or an A or B in Decision Making with Data.
+Teacher recommendation.

 The Advanced Placement course in statistics introduces students to the major concepts and tools for collecting, modeling, analyzing, and drawing conclusions from data.
-Students headed toward college majors in journalism, business, education, social science, and natural sciences should take AP Statistics.
+Students headed toward college majors in journalism, business, education, social science, and natural sciences should take AP statics.
 Students are exposed to exploring data, planning a study, anticipating patterns, and statistical inference.
 Students in this class may choose to take the national AP exam.
 Whether or not students receive college credit by taking the AP exam will depend on their score and the policy of the college the student attends.
 A TI-84+ graphing calculator is required.
 This course will prepare students to take the AP exam in May.
 (NCAA Core Course)